 Can I Scuba Dive with Fitbit Charge 5?

-No, you cannot scuba dive with a Fitbit smartwatch as they are not designed to withstand the high water pressure associated with these activities.
+You cannot use scuba dive with a Fitbit smartwatch as they are not designed to withstand the high-water pressure associated with these activities.

 If you are a serious swimmer or diver, go for advanced diving watches such as Garmin Descent Mk2 Series or Rolex Submariner.

 1. Is Fitbit Sense Waterproof for Swimming?